Founding plan · DRAFT v1.4

 Deliverables:

 Credited 100% toward the build if they proceed.
-This is our scope-creep insurance and our free-consulting killer.
-If they won't pay $1,500 to plan, they won't honor a $20,000 quote — we want to qualify them out at the cheapest possible step.
+Scope-creep insurance and free-consulting killer.
+Prospects who won't pay $1,500 to plan won't honor a $20,000 quote — qualify them out at the cheapest possible step.

 Not 50/50.
 Clients stall the launch and we starve.